dnanexus/dxCompiler/doc/ExpertOptions.md

-The reader is assumed to understand the [Workflow Description Language (WDL)](http://www.openwdl.org/), and have some experience using the [DNAnexus](http://www.dnanexus.com) platform.
+The reader is assumed to understand the [Workflow Description Language (WDL)](http://www.openwdl.org/) and [Common Workflow Language (CWL)](https://www.commonwl.org/v1.2), and have some experience using the [DNAnexus](http://www.dnanexus.com) platform.

-dxCompiler takes a pipeline written in WDL and statically compiles it to an equivalent workflow on the DNAnexus platform.
+dxCompiler takes a pipeline written in WDL or CWL and statically compiles it to an equivalent workflow on the DNAnexus platform.
+This document will use WDL examples to explain additional compiler options and features.
+To implement them when working with CWL workflows, please refer to [CWL v1.2.0 to WDL v1.0 mapping](CWL_v1.2.0_to_WDL_v1.md) for type and syntax equivalence between WDL and CWL.

 - [Getting started](#getting-started)
 - [Extensions](#extensions)